 So… find ways to connect with your kids, whether it’s Pam Barnhill’s morning time or creating family costumes like Colleen Kessler, and when the crisis comes, as it inevitably will, take off your teacher hat, cuddle your kid (if they will let you), read, chat, play, or create together.

-Remember it’s not us vs. them.
+Remember it’s not us versus them.
 Instead, we’re in this together.